charmquark/sass-vibe/README.md

 ------------

  - Install SASS itself, either through RubyGems or your operating system's software management system.
- - Add "sass-vibe":">=0.1.2" to your applications dependencies.
+ - Add "sass-vibe":">=0.2.0" to your applications dependencies.

 Usage
 -----

 First you will need to add a call to compile your stylesheets using SASS.
-Import the 'sass' module, then simply invoke compileSASS() with two arguments.
+Import the 'sass' module, then simply invoke compileSass() with two arguments.
 The first is the directory where '.scss' files will be found, and the second is the name of the file you want to compile into CSS.
 Finally, make sure you are serving the files.
 For example, if you have a file "assets/styles/site.scss" you might do this: